abejfehr/abejfehr.github.io/_posts/2015-02-26-how-not-to-schedule-a-job-interview.md

 Ecstatic and nervous, I prepared during the weekend reading excerpts from Cracking the Coding Interview(wonderful book by the way) and rehearsing answers.

 When Monday came I had to go to school in the morning, but at 12:30pm EST I went to the employment office and requested a quiet room where I could do the job interview in peace.
-They agreed, so they led me to a small office where I sat and waited.
+They agreed, and led me to a small office where I sat and waited.
 I couldn't get wifi from the office where I was as the room was in an awkward corner of the building, so I just sat patiently.

 When 1 o'clock rolled around my nervousness peaked.
-I watched as minutes ticked by on the clock; 1:02, 1:03, 1:04; minutes later, I started wondering if I had missed something.
+I watched as minutes ticked by on the clock; 1:02, 1:03, 1:04; minutes later I started wondering if I had missed something.
 I replied again to the email that had sent me the original request and said "I'm waiting for your call", but no call ever came.

 At around 1:30pm I left the office, feeling much less nervous than before, but now feeling upset.
 Surely there must've been some mistake.